 Time to focus!

-If you find that your budget is restricted, do some forecasting and projecting and prioritise the most likely avenue for success first.
+If you find that your budget is restricted, do some forecasting and projecting around specific areas of your business offering and prioritise the most likely avenue for success first.

-Of course it’s beneficial to test many different paths but if you are dealing with a set amount of budget available for a new test, try focusing on the one which is most likely to perform first.
+Of course it’s beneficial to test many different paths but if you are dealing with a limited amount of budget available for a new test, try focusing on the areas which are most likely to perform first.

 We have every faith in your success!